PLPAfrica/Python-Hacks-May-Cohort/README.md

 Power Hacks is a celebratory hackathon marking the completion of the February 2024 cohort.
 The event runs from July 9th to July 22nd, focusing on three main themes:

 **1. Level Up Learning:** Building innovative education tools for all (Ed Tech).
-**2. Health Care solutions:** Building Solutions for Improved Healthcare Accessibility **3.
+**2. Health Care Solutions:** Building Solutions for Improved Healthcare Accessibility **3.
 Hack the Headlines:** Code for change, addressing current affairs in participating countries.

-Objectives
+## Objectives
-Foster innovative thinking and problem-solving among participants.
+- Foster innovative thinking and problem-solving among participants.
-Encourage the development of solutions that address educational and healthcare challenges.
+- Encourage the development of solutions that address educational and healthcare challenges.
-Promote awareness and solutions for current affairs through technology.
+- Promote awareness and solutions for current affairs through technology.

-Hackathon Themes
+## Hackathon Themes
 Level Up Learning: Building Innovative Education Tools for All (Ed Tech)

 Goal: Create tools or platforms that enhance learning experiences, accessibility, and engagement for diverse learners.